Labor Center Affordable Care Act Resources

 Methodology & Assumptions, California Simulation of Insurance Markets (CalSIM) Version 1.8

 This document outlines the data, methods, and assumptions used in version 1.8 of the California Simulation of Insurance Markets (CalSIM) model.

-» Covered California’s Shop and Compare Tool
+» Covered California’s Plan Preview Tool

 Access CalSIM eligibility data for every region and for 6 large counties.
 Click on any county to see how many Californians are predicted to be newly eligible for Medi-Cal and Covered California subsidies.
 The map includes links to the CalSIM 1.8 Regional Databook for more information about the newly eligible such as income level, current insurance status, age, gender and race.